TREATMENT AT THE VET

 Are lungworm and heartworm the same?

-No!
-Although lungworms live in the heart and major blood vessels of the lungs and cause respiratory illness, they are not the same as heartworm.
-Lungworms can only be contracted if a dog consumes larvae in a slime trail that is found in infected snails, slugs, and frogs, or by eating the snail, slug, or frog itself.
-Heartworms can only be contracted by an infected mosquito bite, and have 4 stages of symptoms that vary in severity.
+Lungworms can only transfer themselves if a dog ingests larvae in a slime trail found in infected slugs, snails, and frogs, or by eating the snail, slug, or frog itself.
+On the other hand, heartworms can only transfer through an infected mosquito bite and have four symptom stages that may usually vary in severity.